 AntiquesShould you be in the market for antiques, a good place to start your quest is Toronto Antiques on King, in the heart of Toronto’s theater district between the Princess of Wales and Royal Alexandra theaters at 284 King St. W. This collection of antique dealers under one roof brings together shops specializing in everything from fine furniture to antique rugs, estate jewelry and Canadian art—one-stop shopping, so to speak.

-MallsWithout a doubt the city’s mall of malls is CF Toronto Eaton Centre and a $400 million redevelopment has made it even better.
+MallsWithout a doubt the city’s mall of malls is CF Toronto Eaton Centre, and a $400 million redevelopment has made it even better.
 Anything that covers two entire city blocks and can be accessed from two different subway stations (Dundas and Queen) is a force to be reckoned with.
-This huge shopping center with its soaring glass ceiling doesn’t disappoint.
+This huge shopping center with its soaring glass ceiling doesn’t disappoint and is among the fun places to go in Toronto.
 Designed to resemble the Galleria Vittorio Emanuele II in Milan, Italy, Eaton Centre is an attraction in its own right with more than 250 shops, restaurants and services.
 In addition to Canadian shops you’ll find familiar names such as Abercrombie & Fitch, Banana Republic, H&M, Nine West, Old Navy and Williams-Sonoma, and it now houses Canada's first Saks 5th Avenue; Nordstrom opened here as a flagship location in September 2016.
-What you won’t find is an Eaton’s; that home-grown retailer was taken over by Sears in 1999 before Sears itself was replaced by Nordstrom.
 An interesting mall feature is a mobile-like sculpture of a flock of Canadian geese in flight suspended from the glass galleria.

 A skywalk over Queen Street connects Eaton Centre with another venerable Canadian retailer.
 The Simpsons department store that anchored that intersection for years was part of the chain acquired by the Hudson’s Bay Company and is now known as Hudson's Bay.